huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rocketmq_instance.md

 * `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
 Valid values are "true" and "false".

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the instance.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: